- Specifications

 Summary

-The business logic defines how an AI agent processes input parameters and makes decisions based on them.
-It ensures that customer requests are checked, validated, and processed accordingly in a structured manner.
-Automated rules and procedures efficiently control and execute transparent processes, minimizing manual interventions.Output Handling
+The business logic defines how an AI agent processes input parameters and makes decisions based on this processing.
+It ensures that customer requests are structured, checked, validated, and processed accordingly.
+Automated rules and procedures efficiently control processes and ensure they are carried out transparently, minimizing manual interventions.Output Handling

-Functionality and exampleThe output handling determines how the AI agent reacts to the results of the business logic.
-It specifies whether and how information is returned to the user or system.
+Operation and exampleOutput Handling determines how the AI agent responds to the results of the business logic.
+It decides whether and how information is sent back to the user or a system.

 Basic Functionality

-The output handling is based on predefined rules that build on the results of the business logic.
-It controls, among other things:- Text templates: Automatic messages to the user, e.g., confirmations or queries.
+Output handling is based on predefined rules that build on the results of the business logic.
+It controls, among other things:- Text Templates: Automated messages to the user, such as confirmations or queries.

 - Interactions: Provision of buttons or forms for further processing.

-- API calls: Forwarding results to other systems.
+- API Calls: Transfer of results to other systems.

-- Automatic ticket actions: Entries into the system or completion of tasks.
+- Automated ticket actions: Entries in the system or completion of operations.

-- AI response suggestion: The AI generates a response to the customer based on the context.
+- AI’s Suggestion for Reply: The AI generates a response to the customer based on the context.

-- Use text template: A defined message is sent directly.
+- Using Text Template: A defined message is sent directly.

-- Interaction: The user receives options for further processing.
+- Interaction: The user is given options for further processing.

-- Send text template and close ticket: A confirmation is sent, and the ticket is completed.
+- Send Text Template and Close Ticket: A confirmation is sent, and the ticket is closed.

-The business logic of the bank data agent makes decisions based on input parameters.
-The output handling builds on this and controls the reaction.
-1. IBAN is already in the systemIf the new IBAN is already stored (iban_already_in_system), a text template is automatically sent to the customer:Copy
+The business logic of the Bank Data Agent makes decisions based on the input parameters.
+The output handling builds on this and controls the response.
+1. IBAN is already in the systemIf the new IBAN is already stored in the system (iban_already_in_system), a text template is automatically sent to the customer:Thank you for providing us with the bank details.

 - Action: Use text template